cheemajagdeep42/JbHiFi-UI/README.md

     ```

     For **local development**, `NEXT_PUBLIC_API_KEY` can be one of:
     - `local-fake-key-1`
     - `local-fake-key-2`
     - `local-fake-key-3`
     - `local-fake-key-4`
     - `local-fake-key-5`
+    BackEnd only allows 5 Requests per API_KEY in one hour.

     >  On **PROD**, all API keys are stored securely in **AWS Systems Manager – Parameter Store**.